 - When Bea saw Irene Ryan at the audition, she told producer/creator Paul Henning, “There’s your Granny!“

-- She was the voice of Betty Rubble on The Flintstones
+- She was one of the actresses to lend her voice to Betty Rubble on The Flintstones.

 - She also voiced many, many other animated characters from The Jetsons to The Bugs Bunny Show and from Mr. Magoo to Top Cat.